YogenderSha/hello-git/README.md

 # hello-git
-This is just for trial.
+This is first git repository.